SchweizerischeBundesbahnen/releasetrain/README.md

 which will be installed automatically from Maven Central.

 ## Updates
+- 0.9.6 Various Cleanup taks
+        Removed the View and the Logic t run releasetrain as a Jenkins Job Bugfixes

 - 0.9.4 Saving the Config before refresing on the git configuration Blocking Window when refreshing git connection Rest call to http://search.maven.org/ for the latest version when generating the jenkins job